Leviathan-777/MotorcycleIgnitionController/README.md

 # Motorcycle Remote Start and Immobilizer System using ESP32

-A project that transforms a classic Honda CB500 motorcycle into a modern, tech-enabled machine by implementing a **remote start system** and an **immobilizer feature** using an ESP32 microcontroller.
-This system allows users to remotely control their motorcycle via an Android phone and includes advanced security measures.
+This project contains a remote starter and immobilizer system for motorcycles using an ESP32 microcontroller with Bluetooth connectivity.
+The system enables secure, remote control of the motorcycle's ignition and starter via an Android app, enhancing both convenience and security.

 ---